Robustness in the Optimization of Risk Measures: A connection to distributionally robust optimization

-Unfortunately, the minimax problem \eqref{eq:robopt} is not easy to solve analytically, even for the representative settings in Section \ref{sec:3} and in the cases of VaR and ES.
+Unfortunately, the minimax problem \eqref{eq:robopt} is not easy to solve analytically, even for the representative settings in Section \ref{sec:3} and in the cases of VaR and convex risk measures.
 Typically, a linear programming approach has to be applied for such problems.
-As $\ES_p$ is already shown to be generally robust in Section \ref{sec:5}, its distributionally robust version is also generally robust; we thus focus on the question of whether $\VaR_p$ becomes more robust in this context.
+As convex risk measures are already shown to be generally robust in Section \ref{rm section}, its distributionally robust version is also generally robust; we thus focus on the question of whether $\VaR$ becomes more robust in this context.
+Our results in this section should be understood as exploratory rather than conclusive.